An interview with artist Mark Brown

 SG: Why do you name your series by season?
 Is October Red referencing something other than color and season, the way your previous series referenced music?

 MB: I had been painting with blacks and grays exclusively and wanted to add color.
 I experimented with various colors and this mixture of reds works the way I like.
 A painter friend came for a studio visit and said that the new paintings were forming a distinct identity and suggested I name the series.
 These reds were prevalent in Soviet propaganda posters associated with the October Revolution and it seemed as good a title as any.
 For me it doesn’t reference a season or an ideology; in fact there’s a kind of irony.
 In my formative years as a painter the Marxist periodical October insisted that painting was dead.
 The further removed I am from academic preoccupations, the better.

 SG: Share with us something unexpected about you or your art making.

 MB: A few years ago I learned that I have moderate dyslexia.
 As a child I transposed lower-case b’s and d’s.
 Teachers at that time recommended eyeglasses, case closed and good luck.
-I spent most of my life taking for granted that like me, everyone puzzled over which tap is hot and which is cold, every day, marked or not.
 My mind must have developed a compensatory strategy that served well enough in most situations.
 To apply to a graduate school I was required to take the Miller Analogies Test.
 I thought I had scored a low C and asked the proctor if I could get in any school.
 He told me my score was ten percent above the MENSA cutoff.
 With that kind of wonky brain I’m grateful to have made a niche in art, doing what I love.

 Mark Brown, studio, 2014